Stephen Colletti: Early life

 Colletti was born in Newport Beach, California, the youngest child of Lorilee (née Goodall) and Bruce Colletti.
 Colletti has an older brother named John and an older sister named Lauren.
 He graduated from Laguna Beach High School in Laguna Beach, California.
-He then briefly attended San Francisco State University.
+He then briefly attended (for a year) San Francisco State University, returning to Los Angeles to pursue an acting career.

 Career

 In 2004, MTV commissioned a planned reality television series Laguna Beach: The Real Orange County which followed the lives of wealthy teens and Colletti was asked to appear on the show.
 The series premiered in September 2004.
 Colletti returned for the second season with the remainder of the cast from the first season.
 In 2006, the New York Times described his role in the series as "still fighting to acquire some charm to animate his idol looks".
 Colletti did not return for the show's third season.

-Upon graduating high school, he attended San Francisco State University for a year before returning to Los Angeles to pursue an acting career.
 In 2008, Colletti appeared as himself in an episode of another MTV Reality Television series The Hills.
-Colletti had a temporary stint as an MTV VJ for MTV's Total Request Live.
+Colletti had a temporary stint as an MTV VJ, primarily for Total Request Live.

 In January 2007, it was announced that Colletti was cast in a major recurring role during the fourth season (Episode 12) of The CW teen drama series One Tree Hill.
 Colletti portrayed the role of Chase Adams, a high school student who plans to save himself until marriage.
 Over the course of the following seasons Colletti maintained a major recurring role.
 In November 2010, Colletti was confirmed to have been upgraded as a core series regular for the series eighth season.
 In May 2011, The CW renewed the series for its ninth and final season, during which Colletti maintained his regular status.
 The series finale "One Tree Hill" aired on April 4, 2012.

 In February 2009 Colletti portrayed the role of the love interest in the music video "White Horse" by Taylor Swift.
 Swift says that he was selected for the role because "the guy in the video is supposed to look really sweet and someone who just looks like he would never lie to you."

 Colletti and fellow One Tree Hill castmate James Lafferty created and worked on the first season of an original comedy called Everyone Is Doing Great.
 In August 2018, Colletti and Lafferty reached a crowdfunding campaign goal to fund their first season.
 On the show, Colletti played the role of Seth Stewart, and served as a writer, producer, and editor.
 He also directed one episode during the first season.
 The series made its debut on Hulu in January 2021.

 In 2022, Colletti started a podcast with his former Laguna Beach co-star Kristin Cavallari called Back to the Beach with Kristin and Stephen, in collaboration with Dear Media.
 The podcast revisited the show with behind-the-scenes commentary and special guests.